 Like humans, fish need to breathe oxygen.
 But they don’t have lungs-they have gills instead.
 Fish take in water through their mouth and then pass that water out through their gills.

 The blood vessels in gills passes blood in the opposite direction as the flow of water.
-This means that the oxygen depleted blood is on the outside of the gill, and therefore a higher level of oxygen is absorbed by hemoglobin and passed throughout the body.
+This means that the oxygen depleted blood is on the outside of the gill, and therefore a higher level of oxygen is absorbed by diffusion into the hemoglobin and passed throughout the body.

 Some fish have to keep swimming their entire lives in order to pass water over their gills and extract oxygen from surrounding water.
 Some fish have an awesome adaptation called a spiracle that intakes water and passes it through the gills without forward motion so that the fish does not need to move to breathe.